ZonyLaw/TradePro/README.md

 - commented out the cloudinary setting as there seem to be issue with staticfile.json.
 This may be related to version issue or I have not set the cloudinary properly.
 - cst refer to wrong reference to dictionary
 - it is not recommended that development access production database.
 If you want to access the PostgresSQL, so Django version 4.1 is used rather the latest version.
+- The local development server runs a separate process for the auto-reloader during a cron schedule.
+You can turn off the auto-reload process by passing the --noreload flag -> python manage.py runserver --noreload
+- In heruko, to prevent the cron scheduler runing twice, the environment setting needs to have WEB_CONCURRENCY = 1.

 #### Using email as login